Al-Ukhaydir, Tabuk Province: History

 The Ottoman Empire conquered Hejaz, including al-Ukhaydir, from the Mamluks by 1517.
 Not long before then, a reservoir had been built at al-Ukhaydir, because in 1517 an anonymous source described intertribal fighting at the pool, which rendered it unusable by the Hajj pilgrims that year.
 As an unprotected rest stop and watering place on the Hajj route from Damascus to Medina, the Ottomans sought to fortify the site, along with numerous others throughout the 16th century.
 A particularly urgent reason to fortify al-Ukhaydir was due to the poisoning of its reservoir with colocynth by a certain Mulhim, the chieftain of the Bedouin tribe of Banu Lam al-Mafarija, in 1530.
 Mulhim continued to sabotage the Hajj caravan's rest stops until being defeated by the pilgrim caravan at al-Mu'azzam at significant loss of life to the pilgrims.

-To prevent recurrent sabotage by the Bedouin, including al-Mafarija and Banu Uqbah, Sultan Sulayman the Magnificent decreed the construction of a fort at al-Ukhaydir in 1531/32.
+To prevent recurrent sabotage by the Bedouin, including Mafarija and Bani 'Uqbah, Sultan Sulayman the Magnificent decreed the construction of a fort at al-Ukhaydir in 1531/32.
 Accordingly, the governor of Damascus, Mustafa Ablaq Pasha, commanded the Lajjun-based Arab strongman, Turabay ibn Qaraja, to build a fort at the site, which was completed in forty days.
 Twenty local Janissaries from Damascus were regularly posted at al-Ukhaydir, and a tax on pilgrims' goods was collected at the fort to contribute to the troops' wages.